How to evaluate and approve the school improvement plan (SIP)

-Your governing board should approve the school improvement plan (SIP) every year.
-Understand the process for doing that, what to look out for and what questions to ask.
-The SIP is sometimes called a school development plan or strategic plan.
+Your governing board should approve the school improvement plan (SIP), which is sometimes called the school development plan (SDP), every year.
+Understand the process, what to look out for and what questions to ask.

 Contents